gomesfelipe/Bonegarden/Assets/_EXTERNAL/ProceduralLightning/Readme.txt

 - Lightning lights, shadows and soft particles work best with Deferred rendering

 *Lighting*
 Lightning can emit lights.
-See the LightningLightParameters class, as well as the DemoScenePath for examples of how this works.
-Please review the light parameter documentation carefully as lighting can impact performance.
+See the LightningLightParameters class, as well as the DemoSceneLight for examples of how this works.
+Please review the light parameter documentation carefully as lighting can impact performance, especially in forward rendering.
 See LightningBoltScript.cs and the maxLightCount constant to determine how many lights lightning can generate at maximum.
 If you are using lights with an orthographic camera, they will have a z value set to the camera z position.

 *Spells*